Golf Tutorials

 • A Lob Wedge (LW) is even higher, at 58-62 degrees.

-That 54-58 degrees of loft on your SW is what gives you the power to pop the ball up into the air very quickly with a soft landing, which is perfect for approach shots to tight pin positions and, of course, getting up and over the steep lip of a bunker.
+The 54-58 degrees of loft on your SW gives you the ability to pop the ball up into the air very quickly with a soft landing, which is perfect for approach shots to tight pin positions and, of course, getting up and over the steep lip of a bunker.

 Bounce: The Club's Secret Weapon